Get a Free Business Valuation

 Businesses that go on sale and make a profit off the base cost or buying price attract a capital gains tax.

-Who Pays Sales Tax when Selling a Business?
+Who Pays Sales Tax When Selling a Business?

 Generally, the buyer pays sales tax on an asset sale of a business, and the seller submits it to the government.
 A stock sale does not attract a sales tax.